Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 1.1 Different types of paddles

-When it comes to table tennis, choosing the right paddle is crucial.
+When it comes to playing table tennis, choosing the right paddle is crucial.
 There are different types of paddles available, and each one offers unique characteristics that can affect your game.
 There are three main components of a paddle: the blade, the rubber, and the handle.

 The blade is the main body of the paddle and is typically made of wood.
 It comes in various thicknesses and can be customized to suit your playing style.
 It's important to choose a blade that offers good control and balance.